hillaliy/homebridge-midea-air/README.md

 To set specific per-device values, be sure to first look into the Home app to find your deviceId and use it as the key in the devices object

-### supportedSwingMode
+### Supported Swing Mode

-"Nona", "Vertical", "Horizontal", "Both"
+"None", "Vertical", "Horizontal", "Both"
 You have to select which type your device supports

+### Temperature Display Units

+Temperature display units can set in the homekit device when you swipe up to device settings.
+Display Units values are: FAHRENHEIT, CELSIUS

 ## Usage

-Rotation Speed/Swing mode can set in the homekit device when you swipe up tp the device settings.
+Rotation Speed/Swing mode can set in the homekit device when you swipe up to device settings.
 Rotation Speed values are:
 0 : device off
 -25%: Low